mtlynch/mtlynch.io/content/notes/cypress-vs-playwright/index.md

 But what if you develop without a GUI?
 I do all of my development [on headless server VMs](/building-a-vm-homelab/).
 In four years of Cypress, I've never used their desktop app.
 Instead, I run Cypress [within a Docker container](https://mtlynch.io/painless-web-app-testing/), which is sometimes an obstacle for a tool that expects you to work in their desktop GUI.

 The GUI problem crops up again when you try to run your Cypress tests in a CI environment.
-There's generally not a desktop GUI there either.
+There's generally not a desktop GUI there, either.
 Cypress' answer is to use their paid CI service, which is the primary way they fund the company.

 I support companies monetizing their open-source product however they want, but Cypress' CI product has never appealed to me.
 I want to be able to reproduce my CI environment locally with Docker containers.
 Playwright lets me do that, but Cypress' CI service doesn't.